Water affects tea.

 For alkalinity, I haven’t heard of anyone using anything other than baking soda (sodium bicarbonate), but I will be testing out potassium bicarbonate someday soon to see if it’s any better.
 Edit: I tried it!

 Anyway, here’s my recipe:

-- Concentrate: 10.14 grams of epsom salt and 3.38 grams of baking soda dissolved in 986.48 grams of distilled or reverse osmosis water.
-(Note: Each gram of concentrate contains 1 milligram of Mg and 2.45 milligrams of bicarbonate.)
+- Concentrate: 10.14 grams of Epsom salt and 3.38 grams of baking soda dissolved in 986.48 grams of reverse osmosis or distilled water.

-- Brew water: 4.62 grams of concentrate mixed into 1 liter of distilled or reverse osmosis water.
-More conveniently, 17.5 grams of concentrate per gallon.
+- Brew water: 17.5 grams of concentrate mixed into 1 gallon of reverse osmosis or distilled water.

-You will need to use a scale with a 0.01 gram resolution, and you must test that it is accurate with a calibration weight.
+You will need to use a scale with a 0.01 gram resolution, or better yet, a 0.001 gram resolution, and you must test that it is accurate with a calibration weight.
 This isn’t optional, though luckily it won’t run you more than $20.

 In separate posts, I will compare my recipe to popular bottled waters, distilled/RO water, and altered versions of my own recipe.